dawn-infra-labs/dawn-secure-transport/modules/ai-routing/README.md

 ### 3. Transport Selector
 Chooses the optimal transport protocol from:

+- REALITY
-- xHTTP
+- uTLS
-- XTLS
+- XTLS‑Vision
-- Reality
+- XHTTP
 - VLESS
-- Hysteria2
-- Trojan
+- TUIC v5

 Selection is based on: